moyamejiasr/g-stable-diffusion/ReadMe.md

 4- Profit.

 # Warning
-Please make sure if you are duplicating it to always use the same version of docker image + notebook, for they are based of the same hlky commit.
+Please make sure if you are duplicating it to always use the same version of docker image + notebook, for they are based of the same commit.